Community

 2. Builds Practical Skills

 Event management, communications, accounting, leadership.
 Volunteer work offers roles you may never experience at your job.
 These skills transfer to your career.
-(Books on volunteering can also be helpful)
+(Books on volunteering can also be helpful.)
+For instance, an engineer taking on publicity for a volunteer event develops a marketing perspective that enhances proposals in their day job.
+Using skills in unfamiliar contexts builds adaptability and flexibility.

 3. Boosts Self-Esteem

 Knowing your actions help someone is a powerful source of self-worth.
 Especially during career slumps, volunteering can become an emotional anchor.
-(Books on social contribution offer guidance on choosing activities)
+Books on social contribution offer guidance on choosing activities.
+In workplaces where evaluations revolve around numbers and KPIs, it is easy to lose sight of one's value as a person.
+In volunteer settings, direct "thank you" responses maintain the circuit that confirms your sense of purpose.

 The Science of How Volunteering Boosts Happiness